-Mental Construction Model (Figure 23.1) uses the 3S Imperatives (Satiety, Sex, Safety–bio-organism demands) to generate needs, desires, and fears (emotions) which are satisfied through either the fast, inductive process and the slower, deductive process which share the highest level of cognition.
+Mental Construction Model (Figure 23.2) uses the 3S Imperatives (Satiety, Sex, Safety—organism demands) to develop needs, desires, and fears (emotions) which in turn can be satisfied through either the fast, inductive process or the slower, deductive process which share the highest level of cognition.

 With induction (similarity, patterns) and deduction (logic) occurring in parallel, you might wonder about the potential for chaos and conflict in decision-making.
 Although that does happen occasionally, the brain’s operation is as smooth as it is because our decision-making functions on two different time frames.

-I would never assert that decision-making is perfect.
+I am not asserting that decision-making is perfect.
 Under stress, good logical options under consideration can be tossed aside as satisfy an immediate demand.
 In other cases, significant internal conflict can be experienced when a long-term goal means immediate satisfaction must be given up.

 Demands on the Brain

-We have immediate and long-term demands.
-Make it through the moment and, only after that’s assured, improve our situation.
+We have immediate demands and we have long-term demands.
+Make it through the moment and, only after that’s assured, do we look to improve our situation.

 Induction is non-verbal reasoning based on similarities, patterns, and associations.
 It is fast, requiring minimal effort; unfortunately along with those benefits, this also introduces the possibility of error, associating ideas which can overlook important distinctions.

 Deduction is word-based reasoning based on logic.
 It requires effort and is constrained by the limited size of working memory.
-Deduction’s great benefit is that can make complication calculations with its conclusions guaranteed, if its premises are true.
+Deduction’s great benefit is that allows complicated calculations with its conclusions guaranteed, if its premises are true.

 Mental Construction proposes a hierarchical model of decision-making(Figure 23.3).
 The 3S imperatives (Satiety, Sex, and Safety) are to be appeased through their psychological manifestations as needs, desires, and fears through choices prepared simultaneously by our two cortical hemispheres.
 The non-verbal frontal lobe focuses on the immediate physical situation, while the dominant hemisphere (the hemisphere generating and decoding speech) considers possibilities suggested by logical consideration of the word-labelled characteristics.